NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __build_directory__: The location to build the package.
 The default value is the source code location.

+- __build_environment__: Dictionary of environment variables and values to set when building the package.
+The default is an empty dictionary.

 - __check__: Boolean flag to specify whether the `make check` step should be performed.
 The default is False.